talesbarreto/uri_content/README.md

 #### from()

 This method retrieves the entire content at once.
-Be cautious as it may crash your app when attempting to retrieve a large file.
+Be cautious, as it may crash your app when attempting to retrieve a large file.
-- Throws exception if it was nos possible to get the content
+- Throws an exception if it is not possible to get the content

 ```dart
 Future<Uint8List> content = uriContent.from(uri);